 Weakness#1: The Attack along the e-file

-The first and most fundamental condition for an attack along the e-file is that the opponent’s king should be on that file, and that for some reason, it is impossible or difficult for it to move away.
+The first and most fundamental condition for an attack along the e-file is that the opponent’s king should be on that file and that for some reason, it is impossible or difficult for it to move away.
 If all the adjacent squares are occupied by the king’s own pieces or controlled by the opponent’s, its escape is absolutely impossible.

 However, if the player is simply being prevented from castling, but other squares are not covered, the movement of the king is only relatively restricted.
 In other words, it can move at the cost of losing the right to castle.
-Castling can also be thwarted indirectly; for instance, if the king has to guard one of his pieces which is protecting it (e.g on e7 in Black’s case).
+Castling can also be thwarted indirectly; for instance, if the king has to guard one of his pieces that are protecting it (e.g on e7 in Black’s case).